Listen To The "10 Minute Type Advice" Episode: Does An ENFP Use Both Styles Of Intuition?

 This can raise questions: Am I actually using both kinds of intuition?
 Does this mean I’m an ambivert?
 Or am I tapping into something else entirely?

-The ENFP’s Cognitive Function Stack: A Quick Refresher
+The ENFP’s Cognitive Function Stack: A Personal Development Perspective

 To understand how you (as an ENFP) process intuition, let’s look at your cognitive function stack, framed by Personality Hacker’s Car Model: